manpreet-k/webdev-summer2-s2018-client-angular-mkaur/README.md

 # Assignment 4
 Client implemented using Angular
 Backend server - Java for course details
-Node - User details and enrollment details
+Node - User details and enrollment details of the user

 # Deployed at (Client)